Updated: May 25

 2. That pay should be based on the job you do.

 Basing salary upon past salary has always been considered a bit shady in my field of work.
 If a recruiter ever says something like "the market will tell you what the pay is worth," it could be a red flag.

 The issue is how do we juggle all that, land the "unicorn" hire, but still stick to an appropriate budget?

 Although it takes some prep and planning, I work very hard with my clients and candidates to craft winning deals.
 Here's my professional recommendation for best practice when it comes to navigating a bias-free offer for a small business position.

 (Note: I am not an attorney, so please don't take this as legal advice!)

 Formalize Your Compensation Structure

 Put each job title in a salary band or grouping.
 Do some external research to make sure that your bands match up with the industry and local stats.
 Even free sites like Payscale can give you a pulse on your data.

 Start Each Search With a Compensation Target

-That doesn’t mean that your unicorn hire isn’t going to desire slightly below or slightly above but be clear on the range so when a candidate asks, you have an answer.
+That doesn’t mean that your unicorn hire isn’t going to desire slightly below or slightly above but be clear on the range so that when a candidate asks, you have an answer.